-Modal/Popup/Lightbox – WP Fluent Forms
+Modal/Popup/Lightbox – Fluent Forms

 Popups are good to increase newsletter signups on your site.
-If you want to display your form within a popup, follow this documentation and we will show you how to display your forms in a modal, pop-up or lightbox.
+If you want to display your form within a popup, follow this documentation and we will show you how to display your forms in a modal, pop-up, or lightbox.

-To show popup forms you need to use a slightly different shortcode than the usual code.
+- To show popup forms you need to use a slightly different shortcode than the usual code.

-Don’t forget to replace the form id by your form id
+Don’t forget to replace the form id by your form id.

-Copy the shortcode and paste into your page or post where you want to show the popup.
+- Copy the shortcode and paste it into your page or post where you want to show the popup.
 Remember to change the form id.

-To change the button text simply add this piece of code (btn_text=”Click Me”) into your popup shortcode.
+- To change the button text simply add this piece of code (btn_text=”Click Me”) into your popup shortcode.
 So the ultimate popup shortcode will be

-You can also change the background color of the popup form by adding this piece of code (bg_color=”red”) inside the shortcode.
+- You can also change the background color of the popup form by adding this piece of code (bg_color=”red”) inside the shortcode.
 Now the shortcode for the popup will be:

-So the shortcode after assigning custom CSS classes will be
+- So the shortcode after assigning custom CSS classes will be:

 Note that you can use any popup builder like “Popup Maker” or Elementor Popup.
 You just need to add the Fluent Forms shortcode inside the Popup builder.